miraheze/statichelp/content/tech-docs/Tech:Festive_Deployment_Policy.md

 The festive period each year will include two key phases:

 * **Major Deployment Restriction (MDR):** This phase begins on the last working day of November and runs until the start of the Restricted Deployment Window.
 During this time, major deployments are prohibited.
+You should ensure you have sufficient coverage and support for your change.
+There may be limited backup if an incident occurs.
 * **Restricted Deployment Window (RDW):** This phase starts on the Friday closest to Christmas Day, but at least 5 working days before Christmas, and ends after the New Year.
 During this period, deployments are highly restricted.

 The specific dates for each year are provided in the appendix.